My recipes → Your inbox. Sign up today!

 How To Make Homemade Dog Treats

-1. In a large bowl, combine the wet ingredients.
-Peanut butter, pumpkin puree, and egg.
-Remember, pourable peanut butter will create the best texture for these dog treats.
+A quick note about the peanut butter!
+Look for a brand that is all-natural with no added oils or sugars.
 This is the one I buy, but you can also make your peanut butter from scratch (it’s actually very easy to do).

 all ingredients mixed in a bowl